TanGentleman/TanTan/Issues.md

+Current issue:
+{
+      "finish_reason": "stop",
+      "index": 0,
+      "logprobs": null,
+      "text": ""
+    }
+Working on using response for a bit more logic

 In development:
 - Tokenizer using an offline, local, pretrained GPT2 Model (Need to handle log-warning better)
 - Documentation for the chatbot